THE SYRIAN SERIES, DAY 6

 A day in Hama, Syria

 The service was the most endearing I have ever experienced.
 Never thought I’d experience endearing service at a resto but there you go.
-The waiters would come over and move my cutlery about to how they felt it needed to be but all they were doing was moving it back and forth from the previous waiters position, but I let them work away and gave them a thank you everytime.
+The waiters would come over and move my cutlery about to how they felt it needed to be honest all they were doing was moving it back and forth from the previous waiters position, but I let them work away and gave them a thank you everytime.

 As I finished the main, the waiters brought out more and more food along with cups of tea and refilled my water at every opportunity, I felt myself passing out!
 So I gave them the international sign language for “full” and rounded my belly like it had a baby in it.
 Although that still didn’t seem to work.